 Make sure that you test how your room is lit, and how that lighting appears on your screen.
 Try a few different experiments with the light sources in your room such as your lamps, curtains, or blinds.
 Set up your room to have mostly flat surfaces on the inside to avoid too much echoing.
 The less surfaces you have, the more ideal.

-Some video call technology, like Banty Medical, allows a certain level of noise cancellation.
+Some video call technology, like Banty Virtual Clinic, allows a certain level of noise cancellation.
 However it is generally more ideal to select a room with doors and windows you can close to good insulative effect, from an aural perspective.
 If where you live is unbelievably noisy, perhaps you should think about sourcing noise cancellation gadgets externally and making sure they’re functioning about 10 minutes before your telemedicine video conference call.

 Just because you’re using technology to deliver telemedicine visits to your patients remotely via video call, it doesn’t mean your virtual appointments should be impersonal.
 Virtual visits with a doctor are the same as in person visits.
 It’s important for the patient to connect with you and trust you so that communication between you is better.
 This topic is covered in more detail in another blog post from the patient interest perspective, but it bears mentioning regarding the best interests of your virtual clinic as well.

 Starting the video call with a few familiar signs would be helpful.
 For example, you don’t need a stethoscope around your neck for actual usage but it would be useful to show the patients something they’re familiar with.
 A prop, if you will, but a necessary one.
 It might even feel more familiar to your patient if your practice’s usual receptionist or medical assistant started video conferencing with the patient then passed the video call off to you.